 The question everyone wants to know, which are the best baths in Budapest?
-How do you decide which relaxing thermal bath and spa is right for you?
+How do you decide which relaxing thermal bath or spa is right for you?
 Budapest is known as Europe’s top destination for hot springs, with over 123 in total!
 Of course, that means relaxing thermal baths to try out on your trip!

 During my winter trip to Budapest, I spent a wonderful long afternoon at Rudas Baths which was amazing.
 But to help you decide which one is right for you I’ve asked some fellow travellers which thermal baths and spas they went to in Budapest and why they think they are the best one!